Here is a bargain stock you should look at : Inpixon (INPX)

 Inpixon (NASDAQ:INPX) trade information

-Despite being -3.93% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Sep 02 when the INPX stock price touched $1.22 or saw a rise of 18.6%.
-Year-to-date, Inpixon shares have moved -79.75%, while the 5-day performance has seen it change -17.24%.
-Over the past 30 days, the shares of Inpixon (NASDAQ:INPX) have changed -28.55%.
-Short interest in the company has seen 5.46 Million shares shorted with days to cover at 0.99.
+Sporting 7.48% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Sep 14 when the INPX stock price touched $1.2 or saw a rise of 4.17%.
+Year-to-date, Inpixon shares have moved -76.55%, while the 5-day performance has seen it change 8.49%.
+Over the past 30 days, the shares of Inpixon (NASDAQ:INPX) have changed -14.18%.
+Short interest in the company has seen 5.22 Million shares shorted with days to cover at 1.11.

 Inpixon (INPX) estimates and forecasts